 Typical weight: more than 1000 grams / 2 lbs.
 3 oz. (a pair)

-Mountaineering and backpacking boots (mid-cut or high-cut) differ from trekking shoes and lightweight hiking boots by being more robust and stiff in order to provide good stability and support on rocky and uneven terrain – as well as when you are carrying heavy loads (on all kinds of terrain).
-In such cases (uneven rocky terrain, heavy backpack) more rigid soles also provide better comfort as they don’t flex around every root, stone etc. on the trail.
+Mountaineering and backpacking boots (mid-cut or high-cut) differ from trekking shoes and lightweight hiking boots by being more robust and stiff in order to provide good stability and support on rocky and uneven terrain – as well as when you are carrying heavy loads, regardless of terrain.
+The more rigid soles will provide better comfort exactly because they don’t flex around every root, stone etc. on the trail in case of uneven terrain, even when you are carrying a heavy backback.
 Furthermore, such hiking boots can easily be used with snowshoes or C1 crampons (strap-on bindings).
-The downside of mountaineering and backpacking boots is that they are less breathable and heavier (due to the more robust materials) than other hiking footwear and thus they are not the best option for day hikes on easy trails.
-They are in most cases also more expensive than the previous categories.
+The downside of mountaineering and backpacking boots is that they are less breathable and heavier (due to the more robust materials) than other hiking footwear, and thus they are not the best option for day hikes, except if the terrain is very demanding.
+They are in most cases also more expensive than both lightweight hiking boots and trekking shoes – not least because they often include high-quality leather parts.

 More about Mountaineering/Backpacking Boots: